simonpcouch/predictivebench/README.md

 This implementation of the benchmark diverges from the original in a few
 ways:

-- dseval implements only the data modeling section of DSBench.
+- predictivebench implements only the data modeling section of DSBench.
 - In DSBench, the .xslx, .csv, and other source files are inlined into the user prompt.
-In dseval, models are situated in a working directory where those files exist and must call tools to read them.
+In predictivebench, models are situated in a working directory where those files exist and must call tools to read them.
 - File names and references are renamed to be less indicative of competition data science / model evaluations.
 This decreases the risk